letsbreelhere/unlam/README.md

 into point-free SKI-calculus expressions.
-The algorithm is reasonably simple, but requires several AST traversals to get right, so I used it as an exercise in working with `Fix` and (a hacky, self-built version of) *datatypes a la carte*-style functorial construction of ADTs.
+The algorithm is reasonably simple, but requires several AST traversals to get right, so I used it as an exercise in working with `Fix` and (a hacky, self-built version of) *Datatypes à la Carte*-style functorial construction of ADTs.